MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/video/extract-metadata.md

 * **Retrieval-augmented generation (`RAG`) applications**.
 Enable applications that can answer user questions with specific video moments by indexing content at a granular level.

 # Next steps
-Follow this [**how to guide**](how-to/set-up-video-assets-mam.md) to get started with using Multimodal Intelligence APIs for this scenario.
+Follow this [**how to guide**](how-to/set-up-video-assets-mam.md) to get started with using Multimodal Intelligence APIs for a media asset management scenario.